FerretDB/FerretDB/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE_TEAM.md

 * [ ] I set assignee, reviewers, labels, milestone, project and sprint.
 * [ ] I added tests for new functionality or bugfixes.
 * [ ] I ran `task all`, and it passed.
-* [ ] I documented exported and unexported functions, variables, types, etc.
+* [ ] I added/updated documentation for exported and unexported functions, variables, types, etc.
 * [ ] I checked complex documentation rendering with `godoc -index -play -timestamps -http=127.0.0.1:6060`.